 “Vertical gardening is an innovative, effortless, and highly productive growing system that uses bottom-up and top-down supports for a wide variety of plants in both small and large garden spaces.” – Derek Fell, author Vertical Gardening: Grow Up, Not Out for More Vegetables & Flowers in Much Less Space

-- Maximise Limited Space: Increase growing space especially when it is at a premium in a very tiny area.
+When you garden vertically, you can ncrease your growing space especially when it is at a premium in a very tiny area.

 Improve the beauty of your garden and increase ‘curb appeal’ by adding character, variety, structure and colour.
 Create ‘eye candy’ by planting at eye level with vertical garden structures like hanging baskets and window boxes.

 Research by the Centre for Sustainable Development at the University of Cambridge has found that “a layer of vegetation can reduce heat loss from buildings, cutting the wind chill factor by 75% and heating demand by 25%.”

 Create an entrance, backdrop or framework; define boundaries and edges; and provide a sense of enclosure or seclusion.

-You can also create a micro climate by adding a vertical structure like a tepee, trellis, pergola, arbor, arch or A-frame that will provide shade below.
+You can also create a microclimate by adding a vertical structure like a tepee, trellis, pergola, arbor, arch or A-frame that will provide shade below.
 The cooler spot under the support will suit shade-loving plants and sun worshippers will thrive climbing up and over so you get the best of both worlds.